wjallen/ctls2018/docs/reproducibility_git_04.md

 ### Exercise

-Here is the next section that we will cover, add it to notes.txt:
+Here is the next section that we will cover, add it to `notes.txt`:
 ```
 Part 4: Exploring history
 ```